mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 end
 ```

+Note the `import`s in the first few lines.
+These 3 imports will be used in basically any Playdate game you make with Lua.
+(Although if you're not using the OOP tools provided by the SDK, you can skip the first one.)

 Run the build script.
 You should still see a blank screen, but if you open the console, you'll see "I am a ball" as expected.

 <!-- SCREENSHOT HERE -->